-Biking: 8 miles of trails.
-The Elk Run Trail and Lakeside Trails are popular in the summer.
-They can be combined with county roads for an 11 mile loop around the lake.
+Biking: There are 8 miles of trails in the park.
+The Elk Run Trail and Lakeside Trails are popular in the summer and they can be combined with county roads for an 11-mile loop around the lake.

 Boating: The reservoir is divided into wakeless and non-wakeless areas.
-It’ls open to jet skis, water skis, pontoons, sailboats, and fishing boats during the summer months.
+It’s open to jet skis, water skis, pontoons, sailboats, and fishing boats during the summer months.

-Hiking: The Wetlands and Pinnacle Peak trails allow only hiking.
-Pets are permitted on all trails.
+Hiking: The Wetlands and Pinnacle Peak Trails are limited to hiking and pets are permitted on these trails.

-Hunting: Waterfowl and small game hunting permitted from the Tuesday after Labor Day through legal season.
+Hunting: Waterfowl and small game hunting permitted from the Tuesday after Labor Day through the legal season.

-Swimming: Allowed at the marina at the swim beach.
-There is a sand volleyball as well.
+Swimming: Allowed at the swim beach.
+There is also a sand volleyball court.

-Winter Recreation: Cross country skiing, snowshoeing and ice fishing are popular.
-Free snowshoe rentals are available at the park office!
+Winter Recreation: Cross country skiing, snowshoeing, and ice fishing are popular.
+Free snowshoe rentals are available at the park office.
 Snowmobiling is allowed only on the lake for ice fishing access to and from your trailer.
-It’s not allowed anywhere else in the park.

 Pets: Yes, on leash